-December of 2009 was my first time in a mental hospital.
+December of 2009 was my first and (so far) only time in a mental health unit at a hospital.
+St. Joseph Hospital in Bellingham.
 I've seen therapists before, but never been admitted to a hospital.
-Sleep deprivation was a big factor putting me into the hospital.

 Part of the reason why I'm in the slow lane is an inability to take the fast lane with it's hectic pace.
 It's not just "low carbon footprint," there are some medical reasons why I choose the slow lane as well.